colemanjj/Spudnik-07/README.md

             delay(50);
           }
      }
+/*

-// get depth value from sensor float getDepth ()
+// get depth value from analog sensor (not used) float getDepth ()
         {
-           #define VREF 3.3      // analog reference voltage(Volt) of the ADC
+          // #define VREF 3.3      // analog reference voltage(Volt) of the ADC
-           #define resolution 4095.0  // analog resolution of 4095 with Particle electron
            #define SCOUNT  30           // number of sample points to collect for averaging
            int analogBuffer[SCOUNT];    // store the analog value in the array, read from ADC int analogBufferTemp[SCOUNT];
            int analogBufferIndex = 0,  copyIndex = 0;
-           float averageVoltage = 0;
+          // float averageVoltage = 0;
-           int DepthPin = A0;
            float depth = -1.1;

            while (analogBufferIndex < SCOUNT)   // read the sensor every 50 milliseconds, SCOUNT times and store in array